The participation of Dutch boxers in the European Games is not threatened by the suspension | Other sports

 Optimism

 Van der Vorst is optimistic about World Boxing’s chances of maintaining his sport at Olympic status.
-“Ahead of the European Games in mid-June, I expect more clarity on recognition from the current world boxing association.”
+“Ahead of the European Games in mid-June, I await more clarity on the recognition of the current world boxing association.”

 Listen to all our martial arts podcasts here